SHIRPUREOMKAR/pro-space-assignment/README.md

 <br>

-> The data of `emails`, `Past Experience`, etc are controversial but is Public so I've proceeded to collect it.

-In the `scraper.py` script, there are a few parameters you can change:
+In the `./xtras/scraper.py` or `./parent.py` script, there are a few parameters you can change:

 > `url`: This is the URL of the Google search results page.
 You can change the search query to scrape different LinkedIn profiles.